In Memoriam

 MOS: 504 (Ammunition Handler) - Home Town: New Orleans, LA - Buried at: St. Vincent de Paul Cemetery No. 3; 1322 Louisa St.; New Orleans, LA

-Photo provided by niece Mary Ann Oalmann Sison
+Photo thanks to niece Mary Ann Oalmann Sison

 Preder, Pvt.
 Rolland Garret "Jack" (36 845 044) - Company B - Second Youngest Man to Die in the Battalion